juliushaertl/nextcloud-docker-dev/README.md

 If you want to set up the Nextcloud's core, please, read the [Manual setup](docs/manual-setup.md) documentation.

+If you aren't comfortable with Docker or other tools from the various containers (ldap, mysql, and so on.).
+You can read the [Useful commands](docs/useful-commands.md) file with some tips.

 If you encounter any problems, please, look at this documentation : [Troubleshooting](docs/troubleshooting.md).

 ### Different feature you can use